-An Overview of Pentax Spotmatic Versions, Differences, and Asahi vs Honeywell
+Overview of Pentax Spotmatic Versions: Asahi vs Honeywell

 Launched in 1964 by Asahi Optical Co.
 Ltd., the Pentax Spotmatic series sold well thanks to its innovative spot metering technology.
-The “spot” in Spotmatic is there because of the built in light meter.
+The “spot” in Spotmatic was a reference to the built-in light meter.

-If you are not overly familiar with vintage cameras, TTL metering was a huge quality of life improvement that also reduced the price and complexity of photography.
-Prior to this an extenal light meter light, like the Pentax Spotmeter V would have been needed to get a correct exposure.
+If you are not overly familiar with vintage cameras, TTL metering was a huge quality of life improvement.
+It reduced the price and complexity of photography.
+Prior to the Spotmatic, an extenal light meter light, like the Pentax Spotmeter V would have been needed.

 Asahi Optical Co.
-Ltd. was the company that manufactured the Pentax Spotmatic.
-Pentax was the brand that the company used to market it’s photography equipment, which included 35mm film SLRs, medium format film cameras, light meters, and digital cameras.
+Ltd. was the company that manufactured the Spotmatic.
+Pentax was the brand that the company used to market it’s photography equipment.

 The company changed its name to Pentax Corporation in 2002.
 In 2008 the company was bought by Hoya Corporation in a friendly merger.
 Then in 2011, the Pentax camera and copier businesses were sold to Ricoh.